Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

-where $\mathbf{x}$ is a set of variables that identifies the matrix $\mathrm{A}_h$ (or better saying $\hat{\mathrm{V}}$ that will be obtained from $\mathrm{A}_h$), $h$, and $\theta$, while $\boldsymbol{\gamma}$ are the parameters that define the ANN.
+Here, the \texttt{pooling} will be introduced in Section~\ref{sec:pooling}, \textcolor{reviewV2}{whereas} $m$, \textcolor{reviewV2}{\texttt{normalize} and \texttt{op} are \textcolor{reviewV2}{so-called} hyperparameters of the model} (\textcolor{reviewV2}{that will be introduced and discussed} in detail in Section~\ref{sec:normalization}).
+Finally, $\boldsymbol{\gamma}$ are the parameters that define the ANN (see Eq.~\bref{eq:layer}).
 There are two reasons to adopt this approach: first, it is possible to quantify the improvement on the performance that we expect; second, each numerical simulation can be added to the dataset making this process less computationally expensive and more flexible.

 If otherwise not stated, we will use a $60\%$-$20\%$-$20\%$ split of the dataset into training-validation-test.